 With over twenty years experience working in the charitable sector, I was drawn to train with Re-Vision: Counselling and Psychotherapy with a Soulful Perspective because of their belief that counselling and psychotherapy are vital for transformation in troubled times.
 For more information about Re-Vision, please click here.

 I am also a practicing member of the Community of Spiritual Directors associated with the London Centre for Spirituality.
 For more information about spiritual direction, please click here.

-Research shows that counselling is effective in alleviating depression, distress and anxiety and for bringing about change as well as healing and recovery from painful or traumatic experiences.
+Research shows that counselling and psychotherapy are effective in alleviating depression, distress and anxiety and for bringing about change as well as healing and recovery from painful or traumatic experiences.
 Typically, sessions are at the same time each week for an agreed period of time.
 Whilst it is not necessary to distinguish between counselling and psychotherapy in sessions, psychotherapy tends toward deeper, more long-term work.